sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/02 Admission Controllers.md

 - NamespaceExists
 - Many More

-We can see which admission controllers are active by interagating the kube-apiserver
+We can see which admission controllers are active by interrogating the `kube-apiserver`
 ```sh
 kube-apiserver -h | grep enable-admission-plugins